dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.md

 This LEON3 design is tailored for the Altera Cyclone V SX SoC on the Criticallink 5CSX-42A board synthesizable with Quartus II 16.1

-Design contains:
+Design utilises:
   * LEON3 running at 50 MHz
   * 256 GiB DDR3 running at 300 MHz using Altera UniPHY memory controller IP
   * FPGA2HPS bridge allowing the LEON3 system to access the hard processor address space.
   * HPS2FPGA bridge allowing the hard processor system to access the LEON3 address space.
-  * JTAG debug link connected to on-board USB blaster II (currently not working properly)
+  * JTAG debug port connected to on-board USB blaster II (currently not working properly)
-  * UART debug link
+  * UART debug port
+  * 2 peripheral UART ports (1 for system console, 1 extra)
+  * CAN controller connected to the dev board's second CAN interface
+  * GPIO controller
+  * Routing to the dev board's LEDs and Push Buttons
+  * HPS-FPGA H2F GPIO routing for ease of controlling the SoC from HPS

 Information about the hard processor system can be found in: https://www.altera.com/en_US/pdfs/literature/hb/cyclone-v/cv_5v4.pdf